kuchida/datepicker-ionic2/README.md

 h) `[modalOptions]` - a modal is used to display the picker to configure the animation or other options you may use this

 i) `[locale]` - for translating the calendar.
-Avaliable local is en-US, en-UK, he-IL, pt-BR, ru-RU, de, fi, zh-TW, zh-CN
+Avaliable local is en-US, en-UK, he-IL, pt-BR, ru-RU, de, fi, zh-TW, zh-CN, ja-JP

 j) `[okText]` - Text for the ok button